xmameli/odin-recipes/README.md

 # odin-recipes

-Odin Recipes is a basic recipe website project created during the Odin Project.
+This is a simple website using only HTML, as part of the The Odin Project curriculum.